Skip to main content

 ASPR should develop an NDMS responder workforce target that accounts for the critical skills and competencies that are needed to meet current and future programmatic results, such as a workforce target that considers (1) a nationwide event or multiple concurrent events, (2) the needs of at-risk individuals, and (3) the availability of other medical responders.
 (Recommendation 2)

 HHS officials agreed with this recommendation.
 As of February 2023, ASPR continues to work on implementation this recommendation.
 In August 2022, ASPR conducted its first in-person training summit to provide hands-on training for NDMS responders, focusing on new hires to ensure basic skill sets to conduct post-disaster response operations.
 Over 1,400 NDMS personnel received training on new equipment, field and life support equipment, and classroom training on emerging threats, aeromedical evacuation, and disaster medicine.
-According to ASPR officials, the benefits of this in-person training proved its value during the October 2022 Hurricane Ian response to Florida to which ten NDMS teams were deployed.
-According to ASPR officials, the training plan developed for the summit was focused on the needs and skills for new NDMS hires, due to funding constraints, but will be adapted based on the needs of participating NDMS employees.
+According to ASPR officials, the training plan developed for the Summit was focused on the needs and skills for new NDMS hires, due to funding constraints, but will be adapted for future trainings based on the needs of participating NDMS responders.
 Officials noted that this training plan will lay the foundation for the process and approach used to provide other training sessions when funding is available.
-ASPR recognizes that skills are perishable and require continuous opportunities to maintain proficiency.
-Once funding is available, ASPR will ensure hands-on training is available to the entire NDMS responder workforce.
-According to ASPR officials, as of October 2022, NDMS has no allocated training funds to support other in-person training sessions.
-According to officials, the fiscal year 2023 President's Budget request proposes an additional $50 million above fiscal year 2022 NDMS funding levels to, in part, support increased individual NDMS responder and team training to ensure mission readiness, including added hands-on and online training for new NDMS responders.
-ASPR officials stated that NDMS has a draft training strategy for fiscal year 2023 based on the requested funding level included in the fiscal year 2023 President's Budget.
-However, ASPR did not provide GAO with a copy of the draft strategy to know if or how it takes into account budgetary constraints.
-GAO will continue to monitor ASPR's action in this area to address the recommendation.
+As of December 2023, ASPR officials stated that they do not project to have any allocated training funds to support other NDMS in-person training sessions, under a continuing resolution nor within the upcoming FY 2024 appropriations bill.
+According to officials, this has been an ongoing issue.
+In the past several years, ASPR has only been able to accomplish any NDMS training using supplemental funding, officials stated.
+Supplemental funding usage has allowed ASPR to focus on ensuring NDMS responders complete mandatory training for them to become deployable and to be compliant with Occupational Health and Safety Administration and other federal regulations.
+ASPR officials provided GAO with an NDMS training priorities and strategy document for fiscal year 2024, which they stated they will implement should funding become available.
+This fulfills the intent of the recommendation.